lxRbckl/Project-Acta-Mea-1/README.md

 # Project Acta Mea
-> A Discord bot that provides a layer of abstraction between you and Discord servers.
+> Add a layer of abstraction between you and Discord servers with a Discord bot.

 ### Installation
 ```